ytaki0801/btLISP/README.md

 (a y z)
 ```

-I do not put VM codes derived from `bt-comp.scm` on purpose.
+I do not put VM codes derived from `bt-comp.scm` in this repository on purpose.
 Enjoy bootstrapping!

 ## `blSECD.py`,`blSECD.c`: A SECD-style Virtual Machine implementation